pierresh/multiple-emails.js/README.md

 Enter multiple emails in a single input field with jQuery.

+This is forked from Pierre Clavequin's project at https://github.com/pierresh/multiple-emails.js.

+## New features are:

+- new FontAwesome theme
+- new Simple theme
+- optionally validate input

 This is an improved version of the original work of Jamie Bradley http://t2a.co/blog/index.php/multiple-value-input-field-with-jquery/.

 ## New features are:

 - can display emails once the page is loaded
 - check integrity of inputted email address
 - emails are encapsulated in json